SixArm/consulting-agreement/README.md

 Any agreements not specified in this contract must be mutually authorized by a written change order.

+### Term

+The initial term of this Agreement is one calendar week.
+After that, this Agreement automatically renews for successive one calendar week periods, unless either Party terminates this Agreement.

 ### Termination

-Any Party may terminate this Agreement by giving 14 calendar days written notice to the other of such termination.
+Any Party may terminate this Agreement by giving one calendar Week written notice to the other of such termination.
 In the event that Work is postponed or terminated at the request of Consultee, Consultant shall have the right to bill pro rata for work completed through the date of that request, while reserving all rights under this Agreement.

-If additional payment is due, this shall be payable within 14 calendar days of Consultee's written notification to stop work.
+If additional payment is due, this shall be payable within one calendar week of Consultee's written notification to stop work.
 In the event of termination, Consultee shall also pay any expenses incurred by Consultant and Consultant shall own all rights to the Work.
 Consultee shall assume responsibility for all